 - Change the order of the boot source

 - Change Hard Drive or Reinstall Windows

 Some of the resolution steps will need someone who understands computer BIOS and can change a few settings.
 If you do not know, it is best to seek help to fix it.

 If you have a USB device that you had used to install Windows or perform a reset using a bootable device but had later formatted, then this could be a problem.
 The BIOS is still looking into it.

-Another set of situations is where you are trying to boot from a wrong USB drive.
-It could be a similar-looking USB, juts not bootable.
+Another set of situations is where you are trying to boot from the wrong USB drive.
+It could be a similar-looking USB, just not bootable.
 The second probability is the creation of bootable USB was not successful.